A topic from the subject of Biochemistry in Chemistry.

 • First law of thermodynamics: Energy is neither created nor destroyed, only transferred or transformed.

-• Second law of thermodynamics: The entropy of an isolated system always increases.
+• Second law of thermodynamics: The total entropy of an isolated system can only increase over time.

-• Gibbs free energy (G): The maximum amount of useful work that can be obtained from a chemical reaction at constant temperature and pressure.
-A negative G indicates a spontaneous reaction.
+• Gibbs free energy (G): The maximum amount of reversible work that may be performed by a thermodynamic system at a constant temperature and pressure.
+A negative ΔG indicates a spontaneous reaction under constant temperature and pressure conditions.

 Equipment and Techniques

-• Calorimeters: Devices used to measure heat flow.
+• Calorimeters: Devices used to measure heat flow (e.g., to determine enthalpy changes).

 • Spectrophotometers: Instruments used to measure the absorption or emission of light, which can be used to determine concentrations and reaction rates.